nic-ad/shoutout_backend/README.md

 ## Running the web API

-1. Start the server with node web.js
+1. Start the server with `node web`.
+To start it in watch mode (listens for changes), run `npm install nodemon -g --force ` then `nodemon web`.
+2. To see the swagger documentation, hit http://localhost:3001/api-docs in your favorite browser.